-Cardiopulmonary Arrest (Cardiac Arrest) is the ineffective contractions of the heart causing a cessation of blood circulation throughout the body.
-The end of circulated blood will result in the patient falling unconscious due to a lack of oxygen.
-If Cardiac Arrest patients are left untreated brain damage and even death, is very likely.
-An immediate response is crucial in saving the life of a Cardiac Arrest patient.
+Cardiopulmonary Arrest (cardiac arrest, heart attack) occurs when there are ineffective contractions of the heart that cause a cessation (stoppage) of blood circulation throughout the body.
+The end of circulated blood will eventually lead to a patient falling unconscious due to a lack of oxygen to the brain if no action is taken.
+Brain damage is also possible if circulation isn't resumed.
+An immediate response is crucial in saving the life of a cardiac arrest patient.
 It's critical to perform CPR immediately.